possible-fqz/NYUGY6903-AppliedCryptography/README.md

 # NYU GY6903-Applied Crytography Projects

-This repo holds worthwhile project submissions that have been presented as a part of Project 2 by students who have taken the class.
+This repository holds some of the cryptography software that has been submitted as Project 2 by past cs6903 students.